Community Land Trust about to be set up

 Parish Council tax increase explained

-Parish Councillor Mat Watson writes:
+On behalf of the Parish Council, Mat Watson writes:

 Steeple Aston Parish Council has increased its council tax bill by 8.7 per cent compared to last year.
 The total cost, which is known as the Precept, has risen from £33,934 in 23/24 to £36,893 for 24/25.
 That means of a total £2,327.84 annual council tax bill for a property in Band D, the amount relating to the Parish Council will be £84.50.
 This works out to just £7.04 a month which is an increase of 56p per compared to last year.
 So less than a pint of milk.

-By comparison some other large villages in the region have seen more significant rises.
+By comparison, some other large villages in the region have seen more significant rises.
 Adderbury’s Parish Precept has gone up 25 per cent while Launton has had an increase of almost 30 per cent.
 However, some places, like Hook Norton and Heyford Park, have had no rise at all.

-So, what has caused the £2,959 increase in Steeple Aston’s Parish Precept?
+So what has caused the £2,959 increase in Steeple Aston’s Parish Precept?
 There have been three key elements.
 The first is an increase in the insurance premium for public liability.
 This has gone up from a budgeted £3,500 last year to £4,000 for 24/25.
-Another relates to new costs for 24/25 associated with the Mid Cherwell Neighbourhood Plan of £869.
-However, the most significant single increase is for £2,000 which is for a grant the Parish Council has decided to make to Steeple Aston Preschool to fund part of its plans to renovate its ageing outdoor play area.
+Another relates to new costs for 24/25 associated with the Mid Cherwell Neighbourhood Plan for £869.
+However, the most significant single increase is £2,000 which is for a grant the Parish Council has decided to make to Steeple Aston Preschool to fund part of its plans to renovate its ageing outdoor play area.
 It was deemed worthy due to the importance of the Preschool as a village asset and the benefit it brings to the community.

 And it does everything it can to keep costs down.